cailiang1026/learngit/readme.txt

-this is a git controller ; of course it`s my life;
+this is a git controller ; of course it`s my life;update